| Type: | Package |

 Depending on type:

-For "individual": A numeric vector of predicted values
+For "individual": A numeric vector of predicted values on the requested scale

 For "strata": A data frame with stratum ID and predicted random effect